mori-c/wearhacks-infinity/README.md

 2. Scavenger hunt - https://en.wikipedia.org/wiki/Treasure_hunt_(game)
 3. Synesthesia - 3D 'tetris' puzzle with color + light + movement.
 4. Doodle - Draw in an infinity room with friends!
+5. Neuron - A neural-network like animation reactive to the brain activity of the user (with muse headset).

 ## About